The Bright Data Alternative

 Is there a free Bright Data alternative?

 Yes.
-DataBlue's free tier gives you 1,000 credits every month — 1,000 real Google SERPs — with no credit card and no expiry, versus Bright Data's limited trial.
+DataBlue's free tier gives you 1,000 one-time signup credits with no credit card required, versus Bright Data's limited trial.
 It's enough to evaluate a live workload before you pay anything.

 How long does it take to migrate from Bright Data?

-Most teams switch in well under ten minutes — and skip the procurement loop entirely.
+Most teams switch in well under ten minutes.
 You replace the proxy zone string with a single API key, drop the response unwrap, and read organic and people_also_ask straight off the top level.
 Point a few live queries at DataBlue, diff the JSON, and flip the key.

 What happens if I exceed my monthly credits?

 Pay-as-you-go credits kick in at the same per-credit rate, with no overage surcharge.
-Bright Data typically caps requests at the commit ceiling and routes you back to a sales conversation.
+Bright Data plan behavior depends on your selected tier and contract terms, so verify the current limit behavior before switching.

-Start with 1,000 free credits a month — that's 1,000 real Google SERPs, no card, no MSA, no expiry.
+Start with 1,000 one-time signup credits and no card.
 Get a key in 60 seconds and run your real queries through DataBlue today.